-- a.
+- 1. Interim progress report, due no less than 90 days before the end of the budget period.
+The progress report will serve as your non-competing continuation application, and must contain the following elements: - a.
 Current Budget Period Activities Objectives. - b.
 Current Budget Period Financial Progress. - c.
 New Budget Period Program Proposed Activity Objectives. - d.
 Budget. - e.
 Measures of Effectiveness, including progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Haiti. - f.
 Additional Requested Information. - 2.
-Annual progress report, due no more than 60 days after the end of the budget period.
+Annual progress report, due no later than 90 days after the end of the budget period.
 Reports should include progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Haiti. - 3.
 Financial status report, due no more than 90 days after the end of the budget period. - 4.
-Final financial and performance reports, no more than 90 days after the end of the project period.
+Final financial and performance reports, due no later than 90 days after the end of the project period.

-Recipients must mail these reports to the Grants Management or Contract Specialist listed in the "Agency Contacts" section of this announcement.
+Recipients must mail these reports to the Grants Management or Contract

+Specialist listed in the "Agency Contacts" section of this announcement.